The EU Adaption of Important Chapter 11 Provisions

 With respect to what is deemed fair and equitable to the dissenting classes, for secured creditors, the entitlement to receive either cash payments equal to the value of their collateral or the indubitable equivalent of their claims and collateral will satisfy this test.
 Critically, secured creditors cannot be compelled to accept equity in the reorganised company over their objection even in a cramdown.
 For unsecured creditors, the plan must ensure that they recover in full before any more junior class of claims or interests receives any recovery (the ‘absolute-priority rule’).

 By comparison in the United Kingdom, the restructuring plan has not replicated the numerosity test that exists in respect of a UK scheme of arrangement.
 Instead, for a restructuring plan to be approved by any given class, 75 per cent in value of creditors or members voting must vote in favour.
-Like a Chapter 11, there is now also an ability to impose a cramdown of dissenting classes for the first time in the United Kingdom in order to deliver the restructuring plan.
+Like a Chapter 11, there is now also an ability to impose a cramdown of dissenting classes in order to deliver the restructuring plan.
 This will be possible where the UK court is satisfied that none of the members of the dissenting class would be any worse off than in the event of the most likely relevant alternative scenario, as determined by the court, if the restructuring plan is not sanctioned, and the restructuring plan has been accepted by a class who would receive a payment or has a genuine economic interest in the company in the event of the relevant alternative.
-Importantly, the absolute priority rule is not a condition to imposing a cramdown of classes under a UK restructuring plan, meaning that it is theoretically possible to impose a form of ‘cram up’, where value is given to junior creditors having impaired more senior creditors.
-Ultimately, however, whether this is in fact possible will be a matter for judicial determination when a court is faced with the decision of whether to sanction a plan that seeks to impose such an outcome.
+Importantly, the absolute priority rule is not a condition to imposing a cramdown of classes under a UK restructuring plan (a fact specifically acknowledged recently by the English courts in the case of Re Houst), meaning that it is theoretically possible to impose a form of ‘cram up’, where value is given to junior creditors having impaired more senior creditors.
+While we have not (yet) seen a cram up and, ultimately, whether this is in fact possible will be a matter for judicial determination, what we have seen in Re Houst is a restructuring plan that provided for a different priority ranking than would have been the case in an insolvency.
+There, the court sanctioned a restructuring plan where unsecured creditors received a dividend under the plan when they would have received nothing in the relevant insolvency alternative and, conversely, the English tax authorities (higher ranking) received a smaller proportional benefit from the plan.

 In the Netherlands, a class of creditors accepts a plan if the group of creditors who vote in favour of it represents at least two-thirds in value of the total value of claims of those who voted within that class (no numerosity test).
 In the case of shareholders, that group needs to represent at least two-thirds of the issued capital of those who voted within that class (no numerosity test).
 Cramdown of classes is also possible and a debtor can request confirmation of a scheme by the court if at least one ‘in the money’ class has voted in favour.
 While the absolute-priority rule has not been included in the Netherlands, a slightly adapted version of it provides creditors or shareholders who voted against the scheme and who are also part of a class who voted against it with a ground of objection before the court.
 If raised, the court can refuse to sanction the scheme if the reorganisation value of the company is not allocated among the classes in accordance with their statutory ranking.
 In addition, if raised by a creditor or shareholder who voted against the plan before the court (irrespective of whether they are part of a class that voted against the scheme), it will also be necessary for a scheme to satisfy the best interests of creditors test (ie, that the creditors or shareholders are not receiving less under the scheme than they would in a liquidation).